Home >Suppliers >IPE Editor

 You need to or to add comments.

-Mark Worger, CEO at MARTECH3D, examines how virtual 3D showrooms are changing the landscape for industrial process equipment manufacturers and buyers alike
+Virtual 3D showrooms are changing the landscape for industrial process equipment manufacturers and buyers alike, explains Mark Worger

 IN AN increasingly competitive industrial market, businesses face the daunting challenge of effectively showcasing products that are too large, too complex, or too bespoke to present through traditional marketing methods.
 Historically, industrial manufacturers have relied on physical demonstrations or printed documentation to communicate product specifications and benefits.
 However, these traditional methods, like paper brochures, static PDFs, or even professionally produced videos, often fall drastically short when trying to capture the sheer scale, complexity, or customisation potential of industrial machinery and equipment.